ImperialCollegeLondon/pyrealm/docs/source/pmodel/pmodel.md

 <!-- markdownlint-disable-next-line MD041 -->
 (pmodel_overview)=

-# PModel overview and example use
+# The P Model: overview

-This module provides a Python implementation of the P-model (:{cite}`Prentice:2014bc`, :{cite}`Wang:2017go`).
-This provides an overview of using the model, showing typical code and outputs, and the details of calculations are included in the [module reference documentation](../api/pmodel_api).
+This page provides an overview of the theory of the P Model (:{cite}`Prentice:2014bc`, :{cite}`Wang:2017go`), and how to use the implementation in the `pyrealm` package.
+The details of calculations and the API for the package code are shown in the [module reference documentation](../api/pmodel_api).

-The implementation in this module draws from the `rpmodel` implementation of the model ({cite}`Stocker:2020dh`) and development matches the predictions of the two implementation for most - but not all use cases (see [here](rpmodel) for discussion).
+The implementation in this module draws from the `rpmodel` implementation of the model ({cite}`Stocker:2020dh`) and development matches the predictions of the two implementation for most - but not all use cases (see [here](pmodel_details/rpmodel) for discussion).

 ## Overview